lukesky19/SkyPrestige/README.md

 * `skyprestige.commands.skyprestige.info` - The permission to open the info GUI.
 * `skyprestige.commands.skyprestige.leaderboard` - The permission to view the prestige leaderboard.
 * `skyprestige.commands.skyprestige.level` - The permission to set an island's prestige level.
+* `skyprestige.commands.skyprestige.multiplier` - The permission to manage and view information related to the prestige points multiplier.
+* `skyprestige.commands.skyprestige.multiplier.event` - The permission to view either the remaining event time, the time until the next event, or if the event is disabled.
+* `skyprestige.commands.skyprestige.multiplier.add` - The permission to add to the current additional multiplier.
+* `skyprestige.commands.skyprestige.multiplier.remove` - The permission to remove from the current additional multiplier.
+* `skyprestige.commands.skyprestige.multiplier.set` - The permission to set the current additional multiplier.
+* `skyprestige.commands.skyprestige.multiplier.get` - The permission to get the current multipliers.
+* `skyprestige.commands.skyprestige.multiplier.get.additional` - The permission to get the current additional multiplier.
+* `skyprestige.commands.skyprestige.multiplier.get.event` - The permission to get the current event multiplier.
+* `skyprestige.commands.skyprestige.multiplier.get.total` - The permission to get the current total multiplier.
 * `skyprestige.commands.skyprestige.points` - The permission to use the `/skyprestige points` command.
 * `skyprestige.commands.skyprestige.points.add` - The permission to use the `/skyprestige points add` command.
 * `skyprestige.commands.skyprestige.points.remove` - The permission to use the `/skyprestige points remove` command.